- 1. What is the concessional cap for the 2018/2019 financial year?

-In this article, you can find the answers to 10 important questions about the new catch-up concessional contributions rule.
-For information on the reduced concessional contributions cap since July 2017, see SuperGuide article Concessional contributions caps slashed since July 2017.
+In this article, you can find the answers to 10 important questions about the new catch-up concessional contributions rules that have applied since 1 July 2018.
+(For information on the recent cut to the annual concessional contributions cap since July 2017, see SuperGuide article Cut to concessional contributions caps: the back story.

 Ten Q&As about the catch-up concessional contributions rules

 - What is the concessional contributions cap for the 2018/2019 year?

 - What super contributions are counted towards the concessional cap?